 For all other organisations and individuals we will follow them if they regularly tweet about the issues our campaign is focussed on, copyright issues concerning artists, copyright abuses such as rights grabbing, copyright infringements and deletion of metadata, copyright legislation as it currently applies to artists, proposed changes to copyright legislation, and links to helpful guidance for artists concerning copyright.

-We are currently reviewing all the organisations and individuals we follow in the light of the above and this will mean we will of necessity do some 'unfollows'.
-We do hope this will not be taken as a slight.
-If you are an artist and mostly, for example, talk about the techniques of your art, rarely, if ever talking about copyright issues, much as we wish we had the time to do so we will not follow you.
-However, we do value your support in following us, and we hope information and news that we impart is of relevance to you.
-We are trying to provide a service, imparting relevant news to professional artists, and educational material to the public, we hope our followers will understand what we are doing and why.
+We do value everyone's support in following us, and we hope the information and news that we impart is helpful to you.
+We try to provide a service, imparting relevant news to professional artists, and educational material to the public, we hope our followers will understand what we are doing and why.

 Pro-Imaging is a worldwide support group for professional photographers